mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

 * Since we know that the most popular start station for casual users `by far` is the one near the Navy Pier, we should offer `discount codes` for restaurants, eateries, guided tours, and other local attractions that are in the vicinity of that station.
 We can also implement `referral bonuses` for users that get other friends to sign up for an annual membership.

+  * The weekday percentages data also revealed that `Saturday` is the most popular ride day for casual users.
+Therefore, promotional offers can also include `weekend events` such as concerts, arts & music festivals, and so on.

+    * In turn, these ads can extol the `benefits` of riding bikes, such as the `convenience` of avoiding traffic, the `freedom` of flexible transportation, and the `proximity` of bike stations to local hotels.

 <br>